derekbmcintire/react-talk/README.md

 ## JSX

 In React, everything is a component.
 These components are reusable and are the building blocks of our application.
-To make components, React uses JSX, an object-oriented programming language that looks a lot like HTML.
+To make components, React uses JSX, a JavaScript pre-processer that looks a lot like HTML.
 It allows us to easily create HTML elements right in our .js files with almost the exact syntax we are used to when building HTML pages.

 There are some slight differences though.
 For instance, when building a JSX element we can not add a class to that element by typing `<p class='my-class'></p>` because `class` is a reserved keyword in JavaScript.
 Instead we would use `<p className='my-class'></p>`.
 With JSX you also have to make sure all self closing tags include the `/` before the end of the tag.